 Beyond Ryzen 4000, neither the B450 or B550 platform is looking likely to still be in the game in terms of CPU support though.
 While it hasn't been officially confirmed, most signs point to the Ryzen 5000 series (or whatever it'll be called) requiring an entirely new CPU socket (AM5, or whatever AMD decides to name it, which may also use DDR5 memory for the first time).
 In other words, the last CPU series you'll likely be able to use with a B450 or B550 board is Ryzen 4000.
 After that, you'd need a new motherboard.

 To summarize everything said, unless you're the small percentage who have a use for things like PCIe 4.0, 2.5G LAN, WiFi 6, etc, B550 (and X570 for that matter) is essentially a luxury "nice to have" (at least at their current prices).
-B450 is the better bang for buck buy for most people building a budget or mid-range AMD system in 2020.
+B450 can be the better bang for buck.
 Here's a simplification of the arguments for buying a B550 and for buying a B450:

 Reasons to Buy B550